 Tip: The Blue Train must be booked in advance and if it’s something that really piques your interest, look at their timetable.
 The train goes on select days each month so you’ll want to craft your itinerary using the schedule as your guide.

 Cape Town, the Winelands + Hermanus, South Africa

-We’re breaking most of our time in South Africa into three main segments: a couple of days in Hermanus, four days in Cape Town, and three days in the Cape Winelands.
+We’re breaking most of our time in South Africa into three main segments: a couple of days in Hermanus, four days in Cape Town, and three days in the Cape Winelands including wine tasting in Stellenbosch and wine tasting on the Franschhoek Wine Tram.
 We’re starting in Hermanus mostly due to our fascination with the Birkenhead House, a boutique hotel on the coast which came highly recommended by guests at our hotel.
 They spoke about it so highly that we had to experience it for ourselves.
 We’ll be in Hermanus around the time of their Whale Watching Festival which is a good sign for us in terms of whale spotting!